kylemwhite/isc/README.md

 There are currently 4 files: types.d.ts, classes.d.ts, objects.d.ts and index.d.ts.
 The library is broken up this way because it is so large and it seemed a good way to break things up.
 As more classes and methods are generated, it might need to be broken up even further to keep the file sizes manageable.

 ### Interfaces
-For each SmartClient class or object (classes inherit from Class, objects do not), there are three interfaces defined: *ClassName*, *ClassName*Static and *ClassName*Properties.
+For each SmartClient class (classes inherit from Class, objects do not), there are three interfaces defined: *ClassName*, *ClassName*Static and *ClassName*Properties.

 * *ClassName*: This interface defines the properties and methods of an instance of the class (what SmartClient calls **Instance APIs**).
 Example: __Label__
 * *ClassName*Static: This interface defines the properties and methods of the static class (what SmartClient calls **Class APIs**).
 Example: __LabelStatic__ which is what __isc.Label__ is.